Digia vs Appcues: Product Adoption Comparison

 What This Means for Teams Building for Growth

-Appcues aligns with a model focused on activation and lifecycle communication, where the goal is to guide users and keep them engaged across different touchpoints.
-Digia aligns with a model focused on continuous engagement, where the goal is to shape user behavior within the product itself.
+Appcues focuses on activation and lifecycle communication.
+The main goal is to guide users and keep them engaged across different touchpoints, using messages to pull them back in.
+Digia is distinct.
+It's built for continuous engagement, aiming to shape user behavior directly inside the product itself.

 The Bigger Picture: Choosing the Right Layer of Adoption